hadley/adv-r/Evaluation.md

     eval(cyl, mtcars)
     #  [1] 6 6 4 6 8 6 8 4 4 6 6 8 8 ...

 The first argument to `eval` is the language object to evaluate, and the second argument is the environment to use for evaluation.
-If the second argument is a list or data frame, `eval` will convert it to a environment for you.
+If the second argument is a list or data frame, `eval` will convert it to an environment for you.
 (There are a number of short cut functions: `evalq`, `eval.parent`, and `local` that are also documented with `eval` - I won't use or explain these here, I'd recommend you read about them and figure out what they do.)

 Now we have all the pieces we need to write the `subset` function: we can capture the call representing condition then evaluate it in the context of the data frame: